Thorque-Software/brad/README.md

-# Brad API Utilities
+# Bradb API Utilities

-**Brad** is a utility library designed to dramatically speed up the development of RESTful APIs in Node.js.
+**Bradb** is a utility library designed to dramatically speed up the development of RESTful APIs in Node.js.
 It natively integrates [Express](https://expressjs.com/), [Drizzle ORM](https://orm.drizzle.team/), and [Zod](https://zod.dev/) to provide a solid and efficient foundation for your projects.

-The philosophy of `brad` is simple: reduce repetitive boilerplate code to a minimum, allowing you to focus on business logic.
+The philosophy of `bradb` is simple: reduce repetitive boilerplate code to a minimum, allowing you to focus on business logic.

 ## Core Features

 -   **Base CRUD Controller:** Automatically generates endpoints for `getAll`, `getById`, `create`, `update`, and `delete`.
--   **Standardized Services:** Factory functions to create database access logic (`findAll`, `findOne`, `create`, etc.).
+-   **Standardized Services:** A `ServiceBuilder` to create database access logic (`findAll`, `findOne`, `create`, etc.).
 -   **Automatic Pagination and Filtering:** Extracts pagination (`page`, `pageSize`) and filter parameters from the URL.
 -   **Validation with Zod:** Uses Zod schemas to validate input data.
 -   **Integrated Error Handling:** An Express `errorHandler` that catches and formats errors from `Zod`, `Drizzle`, and custom service errors.